top of page

 Conclusion: A Plateau Is Not the End — It’s an Opportunity

-✨ With the right plan, your plateau becomes a launchpad — not a roadblock — on your journey to better health and lasting weight loss.
+With the right plan, your plateau becomes a launchpad — not a roadblock — toward sustainable weight loss and metabolic health.

 Dr. Nisha Kuruvadi